paladin-bladesmith/rewards-program/README.md

 token - the difference between the current accumulated rate, and the rate she last harvested at.

+Note: Rewards per token are scaled by `1e18` to account for 18 decimals of precision.
+This means the values for accumulated rewards per token will be quite large.
+The calculation of eligible rewards based on the "last seen" rewards per token and the _current_ rewards per token, as well as the incrementing of this rate in the processor, use **wrapping math**, so overflow is handled gracefully.
+For more information, see `processor.rs`.

 ## Transfer Hook

 The Paladin Rewards program also implements the SPL Transfer Hook interface,